shueze/CLIM680-project/index.md

 ## Who's secretly compromising your health: an Introduction to Particulate Matter (PM) in the US

-### **<font face="Times New Roman" >Introduction</font>**
+### **<font face="Times New Roman" > Introduction </font>**

 <font face="Times New Roman" >Particulate Matter(PM), also known as particle pollution, is a mixture of solid particles and liquid droplets in the atmosphere.
-The most famous PM are PM10(with diameter generally 10mm and smaller) and PM2.5(with diameters generally 2.5mm and smaller). </font>
+The most famous PM are PM10(with diameter generally 10mm and smaller) and PM2.5(with diameters generally 2.5mm and smaller).
+Exposure to PM can pose great risk to our health, causing respiratory and cardiovascular deseases.
+In this study, we briefly investigate the characteristics of PM distribution and evaluate the model predicting ability of PM by CMAQ(The Community Multiscale Air Quality Modeling System), one of the most common air quality models.</font>

-Dust storms(DS) have a large impact on natural environment, economy, and human health.
-PM10 and PM2.5 are the two major factors of DS.
-To learn more about the characteristics of DS and to evaluate model predicting ability of DS, PM10 and PM2.5 of CMAQ output are plotted.
-I'll look into the relation between PM10 and PM2.5, and further assess the model accuarcy using obeservational data.

 [Proposal](https://shueze.github.io/CLIM680-project/proposal)

-PM10 : inhalable particles, with ;
-PM2.5 : fine inhalable particles, with diameters that are generally 2.5 micrometers and smaller.
+### **<font face="Times New Roman" > Data </font>**
+CMAQ (Community Multiscale Air Quality Modeling System) output data.
+CMAQ ingests emissions and meteorology to predict spatial and temporal variations of chemical components such as PM2.5, O3, NO2, and their precursors (Byun and Schere, 2006; Luecken et al., 2019).
+The model has a 12 km horizontal resolution over the Continental United States (CONUS) region and its surrounding areas.
+The dimension of this dataset is 24 timesteps x 35 layers x 265 rows x 442 columns.

 EST time zone offset is UTC-05.
 So the first row: evening (5pm to 2am est);